 (17) Actually answering my emails.
 Feeling pretty ‘WTF’ about it.

-(18) Stretching a grocery trip so far that a jar of pickles becomes lunch two days in a row and an unused cheese and cracker platter, my would-be contribution for a potluck, becomes supper for two.
+(18) Stretching a grocery trip so far that a jar of pickles becomes lunch and an unused cheese and cracker platter, my would-be contribution for a potluck, becomes supper for two.

 (19) Buying lattes and booze as though they’re entirely separate from the aforementioned grocery budget.